michaelo/sapt/README.md

     * Rename "CREDITS" to "OPENSOURCE_ATTRIBUTIONS" or something along that line?
 What's standard out there?
     * Look into staticly linking all deps - the absolute best would be a single, self-contained executable
     * Get proper version-control of which dynamic libraries we depend on/provide.
-* Allow extraction-entries to also extract from headers?
-E.g. for Set-Cookie or other custom header-based-responses?
 * Dev: Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS (x64 and Arm)
     * Clean up lib-handling.
 Currently we e.g. have libcurl stored as libcurl.dll and curl.dll due to some linkage-discrepencies for Windows.
-* Fail if test has variable that's not substituted?
-Or at least warn.
 * Append current git hash (short) for debug-builds.
 Need to figure out how to detect this at compile-time and inject it properly.
 * Due to this being an explorative project while learning Zig, there are inconsistencies regarding memory-handling.
 This must be cleaned up and unified.
 * Code quality - especially in main.zig - is quite crap at this point.